xgilarb/xgmanabu/README.md

 # xgmanabu

-Just a First Project Contain all of <br> my Self-taught with G2Rlang (GDScript, Golang, Ruby) Materials.
+Just a First Project Contain all of <br> my Self-taught with G2Rlang (Golang, GDScript, Ruby, Elixir, Racket) Materials.